some-ip-com/open-someip-spec/src/someip-tp.rst

     :status: valid
     :collapse: True

 ECUs using SOME/IP-TP shall implement traffic shaping for the segments in order to control network bursts.
-The configuration of such shapers shall be discussed with the OEM.

 Note: This does not mean that one shaper per SOME/IP-TP message is required but a shaper can cover multiple SOME/IP messages.

 .. heading:: Sender specific behavior
-    :id: feat_req_someip_775
+    :id: feat_req_someiptp_775
     :layout: focus
     :style: clean